unknwon/rods/ROD 1 - dbutil: An ergonomic SQL query builder.md

 - Start building on top of upper.io/v4, and only support PostgreSQL, MySQL and SQLite.
 - First experiment with `unknwon.dev/orbiter`.
 - I may end up forking the upper.io/v4 or writing a new SQL query builder from scratch in future iterations to accomplish the vision.
+  - As upper.io/v4 does not handle [conflicting column names in joins.](https://github.com/upper/db/issues/533)
 - Ultimately, this is just a small step for refactoring the database layer of the Gogs project.
 Before getting there, extra RODs are likely needed for sister projects such as `dbmigrate` and `dbtesting` for database-agnostic migrations and testings respectively.